Soumya-Ranjan-Mohanty-Tech/CS50-Intro-to-Cybersecurity-2/README.md

 You log into Gmail.

-Google stores a session cookie.
+Google stores a session cookie.----------Google creates (sets) the cookie, but your browser stores it.

 Now Google remembers: